Disclaimer: I’m not a physician. The information below is not to be used as medical advice. Please seek medical care as needed.

 Because I know the benefit of the tools we use in the office to promote health and wellness, I have as many of them at home as I can and apply as needed.
 Some of these aren’t available unless through a practitioner, so inquire with your practitioner if you’re interested in the investment of a wellness tool.

-Garlic with olive oil and ear candles are my go-to for ear pain.
+Garlic oil and ear candles are my go-to for ear pain.
 The soothing feeling of ear candling is calming and centering.
-Heating a few tablespoons of olive oil with a sliced garlic clove, then cool to room temperature, using a dropper, place a few drops in the problem ear for comfort.
+Heat a few tablespoons of olive oil with a sliced garlic clove, then cool to room temperature.
+Using a dropper, place a few drops in the problem ear for comfort.

-We use our Red Light Therapy for coughs, inflammation, injuries, adhesions, and pain.
+We use red light therapy for coughs, inflammation, injuries, adhesions, and pain.

-Nutrition Response Testing.
-I’m able to use this tool no matter where I am, to figure out what’s going on quickly with my family and handle as needed.
+I am able to use Nutrition Response Testing no matter where I am, to figure out what’s going on quickly with my family and handle as needed.

 Sometimes all that is needed is a mindset shift.
 In our family we use PSYCH-K® to find out what is causing the stress or illness at the moment, hone in on the limiting belief, and create what it is we actually want.
 It never ceases to amaze me the power of our subconscious mind.

 This book I stumbled upon when my now teenagers were just babies.
-It was my first stop, Every Time, as it gave me what to do for the issue/concern from every angle: Conventional, Homeopathy, Herbal, Nutritional, and Acupressure.
+It was my first stop every time, as it gave me what to do for the issue/concern from every angle: conventional, homeopathy, herbal, nutritional, and acupressure.
 I often found myself empowered and grounded in what the concern was so much more by the time I sought the support of this book.
 I hope you enjoy it, too.
-Smart Medicine for Healthy Child
+Smart Medicine for a Healthier Child.